Solomon's Pools: Present day

 Today the water from the pools only reaches as far Bethlehem.
 The aqueduct beyond this was destroyed once taken out of use in 1967.

 In recent decades, the pools have suffered from neglect.
 Between 1967 and the 1990s, the Nassar quarry, the Arja textile industry, and other nearby enterprises freely drew water from the pools.
 Six people have drowned in the pools since 1993, and no one has been held accountable.
 In 2009, the pools still lacked any safety precautions, guards on duty, a fence, or warning signs preventing children from jumping in.
 As a result, complaints were filed against the ministry of Awqaf, the site's owner, and the Solomon's Pools Tourism Agency, the operating company.
 A Palestinian court was then consulted on the matter.

 Solomon's Pools have been managed since 2009 by the Convention Palace Company, which also operates Bethlehem Convention Center along with other sites in the area.
 The Murad Castle, an Ottoman fort at the park's northern gate, has been transformed into a tourist attraction that also includes an ethnographic and history museum and a restaurant with a garden area.
 Plans for the larger complex include a conference center, recreational spaces and a mosque.

 In 2016, it was reported that a wall of one pool had collapsed.
 In 2017, the U.S. Consulate in Jerusalem funded a $750,000 restoration project at Solomon's Pools, which were suffering from neglect.
+In 2026, Bezalel Smotrich, Israel's Minister of Finance, advocated taking control of Solomon's Pools.
+In response the non-governmental organisation Emek Shaveh, which specialises in archaeology said "This site is being weaponised in order to erode and basically cancel the Oslo agreement".
+Later that year, the pools were part of the "Jerusalem water system: Qanat es-Sabeel" added to Palestine's tentative list of World Heritage Sites.